alkoky/AnalyticsCustomRules/README.md

 Summary
 --------------

-This module allows you to manage marketing channels settings rules instead of configuring it in the configure file which gives the author more flexibility and eliminate the need for a developer to apply the changes.
+This module allows you to manage marketing channels settings rules instead of configuring it in the configuration file which gives the author more flexibility and eliminate the need for a developer to apply the changes.

 Usage
 --------------